Consensys/doc.web3signer/docs/reference/api/json-rpc.md

 Creates and signs a transaction using the signing key.

-EthSigner submits the signed transaction to Besu using [`eth_sendRawTransaction`](https://besu.hyperledger.org/stable/public-networks/reference/api#eth_sendrawtransaction).
+Web3Signer submits the signed transaction to Besu using [`eth_sendRawTransaction`](https://besu.hyperledger.org/stable/public-networks/reference/api#eth_sendrawtransaction).

 ### Parameters